Where: at the Breazeale Interpretive Center in Bay View, WA Time: 2019 schedule coming soon. Subscribe to get’m!

 No need to RSVP.
 All ages welcome.
-Just meet us at 10am at the trailhead arch near the parking lot of the Breazeale Center for a fairly easy hike on the upland trail.
+Just meet us at the trailhead arch near the parking lot of the Breazeale Center for a fairly easy hike on the upland trail.
 Bring your curiosity!
 (Friendly, leashed dogs are welcome too.)

 (Subscribe to our mailing list to be the first to learn more about these & other events.)

 This has been the year of the zucchini in our garden, which means we’re learning how to use and how to preserve zucchini in creative ways.
 In past years, we’ve shared our simple method for freezing zucchini and enjoying it in a grain-free, low carb latke.
 Because we’re harvesting a few pounds of these and other cucurbits everyday this summer, we’ll run out of freezer space if all we do is freeze’m.
 So, it’s time to fire up the dehydrator for zucchini noodles!

 This two-sided vegetable peeler will make angel hair & wide noodle zucchini in a snap.

 Want a chance at this freebie?
 (The entry period has now passed & the winner has been notified; but we encourage you to sign up in order to hear about future specials available only to our subscribers!)